Overview

 Local Interactions

-Furthermore, the weekend trekking Nepal routes like this encourage genuine interactions.
+Furthermore, the weekend trekking Nepal routes like this encourages genuine interactions.
 Indeed, locals often stop to chat with passing trekkers.
 Additionally, tea house owners share stories about village life.
 Moreover, children sometimes practice English with foreign visitors.

 Respectful Interaction Guidelines: